softlion/XamSvg-Samples/README.md

   </Button>
 ```

-Svg image on a TabbedPage tab
+Svg image for the icon of a TabbedPage tab

 ```xml
   <NavigationPage Title="Home">